-Results and the findings from BUDGET IT will be disseminated at both the national and international levels.
-The consortium will use communication activities to promote BUDGET IT action and results, to reach the general public, engaged stakeholders and the media, especially via social media, website and press releases.
-Project outputs, outcomes and other core aspects about the project process will be disseminated to expert and organizational publics using conferences, journal articles and other scientific dissemination means.
+Results and the findings from BUDGET-IT will be disseminated at both the national and international levels.
+The consortium will use communication activities to promote BUDGET-IT action and results, to reach the public, engaged stakeholders and the media, especially via social media, the website, and press releases.
+Project outputs, outcomes and other core aspects of the project process will be disseminated to expert and organizational publics using conferences, journal articles and other scientific dissemination means.
 Finally, project exploitation activities aim to foster the uptake of the strategies and plans created within the project, as well as to spread the word about the policy recommendations among key stakeholders.
-These target audiences will be reached by BUDGET IT both in the short and medium term.
+These target audiences will be reached by BUDGET-IT both in the short and medium term.

-BUDGET IT dissemination strategy will promote and transfer knowledge and results of the project, specifically targeting specialist audiences (i.e., Research/Scientific Community, Public/Government, Private sector and International Organisation specialists that may be interested in using the results through concrete activities during and beyond the project.
+The BUDGET-IT dissemination strategy will promote and transfer knowledge and results of the project, specifically targeting specialist audiences (i.e., Research/Scientific Community, Public/Government, Private sector, and international organisation specialists that may be interested in using the results through concrete activities during and beyond the project.
 Special attention will be given to ensure collaboration with GenderEX, G.E.
 Academy, ACT on Gender, and Gearing Roles and national contact points.

-Dissemination actions will also be supported by Open Science measures, and the DMP.
+Dissemination actions will also be supported by Open Science measures, and the Data Management Plan (DMP).